I’m the founder of Silktide and possibly the most unashamedly ambitious person you know.

 - The best thing about my life is I know what I want to do with it.
 That’s so empowering you can’t believe.

 - I read as much as I can; normally 1-2 books a week.

 - Can’t play the piano enough.
 Secretly desire to learn drums.

 - Love to run, completed my first marathon in 2008.

 - Keen graphic designer.
 Aspiring digital painter and photographer.

 - Yes, I’ve completely shaved my head since I was 18.

 I find this so interesting it has a whole page (that fact alone probably tells you all you need to know).

 - Facebook – I use this all the time.

-- Twitter – I use this quite a lot.
+- Twitter – I use this a bit.